UCLL-PR2/exercises/docs/index.markdown

 Therefore, it is very important that you develop the habit of skimming through the documentation and looking up information online.

 * [Installation](installation/): this is probably the first thing you need to do.
-* [Course Organization](organization.md): this explains how to go about solving the exercises, etc.
+* [Workflow](workflow.md): this explains how to go about solving the exercises, etc.
 * [Weekly planning](planning.md)
 * [FAQ](faq.md)